People make conservation happen

 Please contact communications (at) conservationnw.org for more information.
 These volunteer opportunities are ideal for large groups (6-20+ people), businesses or other organizations.*

 *Note: habitat restoration / planting party opportunities are limited to event and staff availability.
 We typically hold two to four planting parties per year.

 Help us get the word out!
 You can help staff our outreach, community relations and informational tables at events and festivals.
 Meet new people, and share a conservation vision with others!

-Please contact communications (at) conservationnw.org for more information on outreach opportunities.*
+Please contact outreach (at) conservationnw.org for more information on outreach opportunities.

 Letters to the editor

-Letters to the Editor in local and regional newspapers are an effective way to reach engaged citizens, decision makers, and elected officials.
-Fire up your computer and write a letter on a conservation topic!
+Publishing Letters to the Editor in media outlets is an effective way to reach engaged citizens, decision-makers, and elected officials.
+Fire up your computer and write a letter on a regional conservation topic!